DeepuBhasin/Web-Developer-Notes/06 Programing-Conpcetps/02-Data-Structure/Data-Structure.md

   return array;
 }
 ```
 * *Time Complexity for Bubble Sort : O(N^2) / Quadratic Time Complexity* with the minor optimization, the true time complexity is 0.5(N^2 + N).
-But with Big O Simplicfication, this is still O(N^2)
+But with Big O Simplification, this is still O(N^2)

 * Optimization Example
-  * For unoptimized solution, let's assume we pass in Array of length 5 to sort
+  * For unOptimized solution, let's assume we pass in Array of length 5 to sort
     * 5^2 : 5 * 5 -> 5 + 5 + 5 + 5 + 5
   * For optimization solution, let's assume we pass in Array of length 5 to sort
     * 5 + 4 + 3 + 2 + 1
     * We are really doing : N + (N - 1) + (N - 2) + ...... + 1 -> n(n+1)/2 -> 0.5(N^2 + N)

-## What is Seletion sort
+## What is Selection sort
 * It is another Sorting Algorithm
 * For sorting an array of numbers from least to greatest, Selection Sort sorts by moving smaller values to the start as iterates thru array
 * Bubble Sort moved larger values to the end as it iterated thru away.